stvndall/tictactoe/README.md

 I understand what the tests are looking for, but with my 4 hours of experience with ember, I don't know if I quite know how to best setup my components for testing.

+### Night 2
+the ruby server was pretty simple to put together, granted it's not doing much. emberjs docs are hit and miss.
+Some of the docs are great, and understandable, while others require you to know ember to understand what is being explained.

+*Created basic run through of client / server game where 2 browsers can play at the same time*

+I have still not gone back to the tests, because my basic architecture and design have morphed the more I understand the tools